waldronlab/curatedMetagenomicData/CONTRIBUTING.md

 ## User Support

-If something remains unclear after you've thoroughly read the documentation and articles at <https://waldronlab.io/curatedMetagenomicData>, please don't hesitate to contact us via the Bioconductor support site.
-Look through our old post at <https://support.bioconductor.org/tag/curatedMetagenomicData> first; and if there's nothing that helps, ask a question with the `curatedMetagenomicData` tag and we'll respond quickly.
+If something remains unclear after you've thoroughly read all sections of the package website, please don't hesitate to contact us via the Bioconductor support site.
+Read through the posts at https://support.bioconductor.org/tag/curatedMetagenomicData first; and if there's nothing that helps, ask a question with the `curatedMetagenomicData` tag and we'll respond quickly.

 ## Pull Requests